/terms/passage-level-optimization · 3 min read · intermediate

 Status in 2026

-Standard practice in 2026 GEO programs.
-Translates to concrete editing rules: break long paragraphs into single-claim units, use descriptive section headings (which double as natural chunk boundaries), front-load important claims, and ensure each section can be lifted out and still make sense to a reader who hasn't read what came before.
+A common practice in 2026 GEO programs.
+Translates to concrete editing rules: break long paragraphs into single-claim units, use descriptive section headings (which double as natural chunk boundaries), front-load important claims, and ensure each section can be lifted out and still make sense to a reader who has not read what came before.

 How it relates to other concepts